KRKISO/minecraft_vagrant/README.md

 ***Minecraft Server auto install for Vagrant***
 This creates a Minecraft Server via Vagrant

-Copy the Vagrant and minecraft_bootstrap file in your Vagrant folder. enter the vagrant up command in the folder you've copied the files into.
+Copy the Vagrant a nd minecraft_bootstrap file in your Vagrant folder. enter the vagrant up command in the folder you've copied the files into.
  ```vagrant up```